everestial/phase-extender/docs/READme.md

 <br>

 ### **2. Interpreting histogram plots (from output of test case 03) -**\
-So, when phase-Extender runs it will join two consecutive haplotype and will increase the size of the haplotype by number of variants within each haplotype, and also by length of the haplotype.
+So, when phase-Extender runs it will join two consecutive haplotype and will increase the size of the haplotype block by number of variants within each haplotype, and also by length of the haplotype.
 Inversly, the total number of haplotype will decrease.
 This change can be compared by observing changes in the shape of the histogram (size by number of the haplotype) before vs. after phase extension.

 **Histogram of the haplotype size distribution before phase extension (contig 2 & 3)**
 ![beforephaseextension!](https://github.com/everestial/phase-Extender/blob/master/example03/hap_size_byVar_ms02g_initial.png)